didanurwanda/mifi-web-ui/README.md

 ## License / Lisensi

 This project is licensed under **GNU AGPL v3.0**.
 See [`LICENSE`](LICENSE).
-Project ini menggunakan lisensi **GNU AGPL v3.0**.
-Lihat file [`LICENSE`](LICENSE).

 ## Contribution Rules / Aturan Kontribusi

 Contributions are welcome via Issues and Pull Requests.
-Kontribusi terbuka melalui Issue dan Pull Request.

 - Keep changes focused and easy to review.
-  Buat perubahan yang fokus dan mudah direview.
 - Explain what was changed and why in the PR description.
-  Jelaskan apa yang diubah dan alasannya pada deskripsi PR.
 - Test your changes before submitting (at minimum, ensure app/build still works).
-  Uji perubahan sebelum submit (minimal pastikan aplikasi/build tetap berjalan).
 - Do not include secrets, keystore files, or credentials in commits.
-  Jangan commit secret, file keystore, atau kredensial.

 Maintainer may request revisions before merge.
-Maintainer berhak meminta revisi sebelum merge.

 ---